jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 ---

+### Installation Photos

+Export **3–4 still images** from Blender that clearly document your installation.

+Images must include:

+- A **full spatial overview** (top or angled view)
+- A **focused speaker–object–light composition** for each zone

+The **human scale model must be visible in the scene** to communicate proportion, perspective, and spatial dimensions.
+Images should be clearly framed, well lit, and readable.

+---

 ### Audience POV Video

 Create a **30-second video from the point of view of an audience member navigating the installation**.

 The video should simulate how someone physically walks through the space.
 This is not a cinematic study — it is an embodied navigation.

 The movement must:

 - Follow your designed **audience circulation path**
 - Move clearly between **speaker zones**
 - Reveal shifts in **light intensity, colour, and spatial sound relationships**
 - Maintain **smooth and intentional transitions** (no abrupt cuts or erratic motion)

+⚠️ The **human scale model must be hidden before rendering the final video**.

 ➡️ Export:
 `Lastname-Firstname-W9.mp4`

 Format:
 MP4 (H.264), 1920x1080, 24fps

 ---

-### Installation Photos

-Export **3–4 still images** from Blender that clearly document your installation.

-Images must include:

-- A **full spatial overview** (top or angled view)
-- A **focused speaker–object–light composition** for each zone
-- A view from a **moment along the audience circulation path**

-Images should be clearly framed, well lit, and readable.

----

 <h3 style="color: darkred;">Submission Documents</h3>

-Create a single PDF including the following, formatted clearly and professionally:
+Create a single PDF including the following:

-### 1. Installation Concept (250–300 words)
+#### 1. Installation Concept (250–300 words)

+- **Title of the Installation**
+- **Name of the Artist** (your full name)
-One paragraph clearly defining your spatial intentions, audience movement, and zone differentiation.
+- One paragraph clearly defining:
+  - Your spatial intentions
+  - Audience movement
+  - Zone differentiation
+  - How sound and light function across the installation

-### 2. Floor Plan (Full Page)
+#### 2. Floor Plan + Lighting Cue List (Full Page)

-The floor plan must occupy **one full page**.
+- The floor plan must occupy **one full page**.

-It must include:
+- Must include:

-- Speaker locations (labeled SPK1–SPK4)
+  - Labeled speaker locations (SPK1–SPK4)
-- Light placements (labeled L1–L6)
+  - Labeled light placements (L1–L6)
   - Object placements
-- Electrical outlet considerations
+  - Audience circulation path
-- Clearly defined audience circulation path
+  - Clearly defined zones
-- Identification of the **two to three installation zones**

-You must also include a **lighting cue list (one per light)**:
+- Include a **lighting cue list for each light** (2–3 looped cues per light).

-- 2–3 looped cues per light
-- Brief description of each cue state (intensity, colour, timing logic)
-- Indication that the cues function as a repeating installation cycle

-The floor plan and cue lists must be clean, readable, and clearly labeled.
+- The floor plan and cue lists must be clean, readable, and clearly labeled.

-### 3. Installation Photos
+#### 3. Installation Photos

-Include **3–4 rendered images** from Blender.
+- Include **3–4 rendered images** from Blender.

-- Each photo must occupy **at least 1/3 of a page**
+- Each image must occupy **at least 1/3 of a page**.
-- Images must clearly show:
-  - A full spatial overview
-  - A focused speaker–object–light composition for each zone
-  - A moment along the audience circulation path

-Images must be high resolution and clearly composed.
+- Each image must include a **one-sentence description** explaining what it showcases (e.g., zone focus, audience perspective, spatial overview).
+- The human scale model must be visible in these images to demonstrate proportion and perspective.

-### 4. Sound Sample Credits
+#### 4. Sound Sample Credits

-For each sound sample used:
+For each sound sample used, include:

 - Title
 - Creator
 - Source link
 - License information

 ➡️ Export as PDF
 `Lastname-Firstname-W9.pdf`

 ---